alwaysbegrowing/telegram-standup-bot/README.md

 yarn
 vercel dev
 ```

+### Self hosting not working?
+Debugging steps
+1. View your function logs in vercel
+(Go to vercel.com, login, navigate to your bot, click on your functions, then view the function logs)

 This runs the website at localhost:3000 and runs your lambda functions in the /api folder on localhost:3000/api
 More info on how this works - https://vercel.com/docs/serverless-functions/introduction